Visa Canada has just announced a new Service Fee Program in Canada.

 Visa has set some rules around the program, including:

-- The service fee is available for transactions in card-not-present environments only and is still prohibited for card-present (Chip & PIN and Swipe) transactions.
+- The service fee is available for transactions in card-not-present environments only and is still prohibited for card-present (Chip and PIN and Swipe) transactions.
 Recurring transactions are permitted.

 - The maximum service fee that can be charged is 1.50% for Visa Debit Cards, and 2.50% for Visa Credit, Prepaid and International Cards.